tarik-ibrahimovic/eduBOS5/README.md

 This project includes a complete, pre-configured toolchain and workflow for deploying custom hardware and software to the previously mentioned RISC-V core aimed at Gowin FPGAs.
 While FPGA synthesis and place-and-route are conducted using Gowin's proprietary tools, verification is powered by open-source tools.
 The source files are not public yet, therefore the build steps are not included.
 ## Design overview
 **eduBOS5** is a single-cycle, optional Machine privilege mode, RV32I RISC-V ISA implementation.
-Setting it apart is a relatively short 2-cycle execution pipeline, which can be configured to a 3-cycle alternative with a greater Fmax.
+Setting it apart is a relatively short 2-cycle execution pipeline, which can be configured to a 3-cycle alternative for a higher Fmax.
 The CPU is written in clean SystemVerilog-2017, making use of language features that enhance readability and simplify debugging.

 Space for improvement is an important consideration while building this core, while currentlly no Zicsr is deployed and the CPU runs bare-metal, following features are currently being developed: